aemmykun/housekeeping-saas/README.md

-# Housekeeping SaaS Tool
+# Cloudklean

-A modern housekeeping SaaS application featuring a Kanban board for task management, built with Angular frontend, Node.js/Express backend, and Firebase for data storage and authentication.
+A modern cloudklean application featuring a Kanban board for task management, built with Angular frontend, Node.js/Express backend, and Firebase for data storage and authentication.

 ## Features